Disabled Facilities Grants (DFG)

 - By relevant outgoings we mean contributions to student grants and loans and child care charges.

-If the works aren't feasible, for example they can't be carried out in your property or it would be too costly, we offer Disability Relocation Assistance to help with the cost of moving to a more suitable home.
+If the works aren't feasible, for example they can't be carried out in your property or it would be too costly, we offer a Disability Relocation Grant to help with the cost of moving to a more suitable home.

 To calculate how much you need to repay, we disregard the original value of any lifts or hoists that we are able to remove and recycle for use by someone else.
-If the grant still exceeds £5,000, we will disregard the first £5,000 and ask you to pay the rest of the grant back - but the most we will ask you to pay is £10,000.
+If the grant still exceeds £5,000, we will disregard the first £5,000 and ask you to pay back the rest of the grant, up to a maximum of £10,000.

 For example, if you had a grant for £7,500 you would repay £2,500.
 If you had a grant for £18,000 you would repay £10,000.